vxj9800/bareMetalRP2040/01_bootupBlinky/README.md

 Finally, the placement of each section from the object files is specified in the `SECTION` definition.
 Only one section, `.text`, is specified in the script above since we know from our previous analysis that the `.data` and `.bss` sections are empty.
 Technically, line 11 tells the linker to merge all the sections that start with `.text` name (`.text*`) from all the object files (`*(.text*)`) should be merged into a single section called `.text` in the final executable and should be appended to the Flash.
 This is exactly what we are trying to achieve.

 Copy the contents of the Linker Script from above into a `link.ld` file.
-To compile the source code and link it, execute following in the terminal.
+To produce a properly linked executable, run following command in the terminal.
 ```bash
 $ arm-none-eabi-ld boot2Blinky.o -T link.ld -nostdlib -o boot2Blinky.elf
 ```
-Following is the description of this command
+Here is the description of this command

 - `arm-none-eabi-ld` is the GCC Arm Linker
 - `boot2Blinky.o` is the object file we want to link.
 There can be more of such files.